slcorp/RTView-Cumulocity/README.md

 ```
 node cumulocity_connector.js
 ```
-The connector program should start and open port 3270.
-RTView Cloud will be configured in the next section to access your data via this connector.
+The connector program should start and open http port 3270 on your machine.
+RTView Cloud will be configured in the next section to access your data via this connector process.

 ## Import and view the sample RTView-Cumulocity displays